Christopher-Davenport4/power-bi/sakila_db/01-inventory-cut-list/README.md

 two-store rental chain would plausibly face.
 The data, the measures, and the findings are real properties of the database.

-## A note on authorship

-I built the data model, wrote the DAX, and made the design decisions in this project.
-I used Claude to talk through modeling approaches, pressure test the metric choice, and draft documentation.
-The reasoning behind the major decisions is recorded in `PROJECT_CHANGES_LOG.md`.

 ---

 ## Business question